Summer childcare issues

 Parents of children aged 16 and under have the right to ask their employer for flexible working arrangements.
 Employers are obliged to consider any application for flexible working and can only reject it if there’s a good business reason for doing so.
 Flexible working takes several forms: either part-time, flexi time (choosing when to work), compressed hours (working your agreed hours over fewer days), staggered hours (different starting and finishing times for employees in the same workplace); job sharing; working from home for part or all of your hours; or term-time only working.
 Discuss these options with your employer to try and find an arrangement that suits you both.
 Read our article on flexible working for more information.

-Don’t forget there’s a wide network of summer holiday clubs which offer extended hours (often 8am – 6pm) and accept childcare vouchers as payment.
+If you have childcare vouchers, there’s a wide network of summer holiday clubs which offer extended hours (often 8am – 6pm) and accept childcare vouchers as payment.
+Find out more about the vouchers from the GOV.UK website.

 Find a playscheme